HL7NZ/cca/input/pagecontent/index.md

 # Te Aho o Te Kahu, Cancer Control Agency Implementation Guide

 ### Background
 This Implementation Guide describes the representaton of cancer treatment regimens (primarily chemotherapy created by the Cancer Control Agency).
-A regimen describbes the treatment for a particular type of cancer and consists of a variable number of cycles, with each cycle defining one or more medication administrations on specific days within that cycle.
+A regimen describes the treatment for a particular type of cancer and consists of a variable number of cycles, with each cycle defining one or more medication administrations on specific days within that cycle.

 The guide defines profiles on [PlanDefinition](http://hl7.org/fhir/plandefinition.html) and [ActivityDefinition](http://hl7.org/fhir/activitydefinition.html) resource types.

 These are complex resource types, and have been significantly constrained for this usage.
 In particular, the ['action'](http://hl7.org/fhir/plandefinition-definitions.html#PlanDefinition.action) element of the PlanDefinion resource is used in a specific manner.
 It has 2 levels of nesting.

-The top level action represents a cycle and contains information like the cycle description, length, repeats (if any) and so forth.
+In most cases the top level action represents a cycle and contains information like the cycle description, length, repeats (if any) and so forth.
 Each cycle contains any number of sub-actions representing the individual actions within that cycle - generally a medication administration

 For example, a regimen that had 2 cycles, each of which defined the administration of 2 medications would be structured as folllows: